antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 ```

 On the other hand, if you are using `tsup`, it will shims ESM's `import.meta.url` for you in CJS instead.

+## Verify your Packages

+Once your published your package, you can verify if it follows the best practices using [publint.dev](https://publint.dev/) made by [@bluwy](https://github.com/bluwy).
+It will also give you suggestions of how to improve them further.

 ## Final words